gek20/APIs/access_db with credentials (toy example)/readme.md

 2. run the test.py file to verity that it is working correctly (change address if needed)
 3. if you passed all the test you should have created a db file with a "user" table with user and hash and a "object" table with the laptop info
 ## acknowledgements
-This code has been created following the Udacity course "Designing RESTful APIs"
+This code has been created following the Udacity course "Designing RESTful APIs".